The Gray Zone of Faithfulness: Taming Ambiguity in Unfaithfulness Detection: VeriGray: A dataset of Objective Unfaithfulness Annotation

 \subsection{Human Annotation}

 Each sentence in the generated summaries was evaluated for faithfulness by two human annotators, following the annotation framework outlined in Figure \ref{fig:taxonomy}.
 Specifically, if a sentence was not directly supported by the source document, annotators further assessed whether it could be verified using a combination of the document and external knowledge.
 External knowledge was retrieved via Bing Search.
 In cases where a sentence was labeled as \texttt{Out-Dependent}, annotators were required to cite URLs from reliable external sources—such as Wikipedia or mainstream media websites.
 Conversely, if a sentence was labeled as Unfaithful, annotators had to provide evidence from the source document along with a clear reasoning process.
 To ensure reproducibility, all relevant web pages referenced during the annotation process were saved and included as attachments\footnote{They are also open sourced at \url{https://huggingface.co/datasets/Ding-Qiang/veri-gray}.} to the dataset.
+For more details of the annotation guidelines, please refer to Appendix \ref{sec:annotation-special-cases}.

 \textbf{Annotators.} The annotation team consisted of two graduate students whose expertise lies in natural language processing, both of whom have previously published on trustworthy AI at top-tier ML/NLP conferences.
 All annotators were aware that the annotated data would be made publicly available.